Adding MX records to Bluehost

 @ in2-smtp.messagingengine.com 20

-When you are finished, your records should look like this:
+When you are finished with the above steps, your MX records should look like this:

 bhmxrecords.png